 We are so excited about your interest in starting an OpenIDEO Chapter.
 We'd love to explore starting one with you and the team you pull together.
 We’ve built an intentional, supportive process for building a Chapter so that those interested in starting them can feel out if the commitment and opportunity is right for them.
 Throughout the recruitment process—which was designed by and for Chapter Organizers—we’ll have a dedicated team to help guide you through the steps.
 First, you'll want to check out the online platform for OpenIDEO Chapters to make sure there isn't already a Chapter in your city.
+Now you’ll want to read through our Chapters Community Guidelines to make sure OpenIDEO is the right fit for you.

 Successful Chapters have diverse and collaborative teams of leaders.
 It’s more fun, creative and innovative to have a group of people building a Chapter.
 You’re better set up for success and impact.
 You’re able to learn from each other and are more resilient through challenges and failures.
 This work is hard and that’s why building a team is important—together is better.
 We strongly encourage each Chapter to build a team of Organizers to ensure the sustainability of the community.